kinecosystem/kin-sdk-unity/README.md

 2. Open the resulting .xporject with Xcode
 3. Build using Xcode

-To use the the Kin SDK do the following instead:
+To use the Kin SDK do the following instead:
 1. Build project
-2. Run the file ```pods.command``` in the output folder
+2. Run the file `pods.command` in the output folder
 3. Open the **.xworkspace file with Xcode, not .xproject like usual**
 4. Build using Xcode